 Triangle

-four-fifths of the area of triangle ABC.
-The lengths of the sides of triangle ABC expressed in centimeters are all integers and the perimeter of triangle ABC is 15 cm.
-Determine the lengths of the sides of the triangle
+In triangle ABC, point S is the incentre (centre of the inscribed circle).
+The area of quadrilateral ABCS equals four-fifths of the area of triangle ABC.
+The side lengths of triangle ABC are all integers expressed in centimetres, and the perimeter of triangle ABC is 15 cm.
+Determine the side lengths of triangle ABC.
+Find all possibilities.

 a = 3 cm